Skip to main content

 ₹12,00,001₹60,000.15₹0 (disqualified)₹62,400 (incl.
 4% cess)

-Earning one extra rupee would cost you ₹62,400 in tax.
-That’s obviously broken — you’d be worse off earning ₹12,00,001 than ₹12,00,000.
-Economists call this a “tax cliff” and it violates the principle that higher gross income should never result in lower net income.
+Earning one extra rupee would cost ₹62,400 in tax.
+You’d actually be worse off earning ₹12,00,001 than ₹12,00,000.
+Economists call this a “tax cliff” — and it violates a basic principle: higher gross income should never produce lower net income.

 The Fix: Marginal Relief

-Section 87A of the Income Tax Act provides marginal relief so that when your income slightly exceeds the ₹12L rebate threshold, your total tax payable cannot exceed the amount by which your income exceeds ₹12L.
+Section 87A ensures that when your income crosses the ₹12L rebate threshold by a small amount, your total tax payable cannot exceed the amount by which your income exceeds ₹12L.

 The Rule